 Armando Lara-Millán is an Assistant Professor in the Department of Sociology at UC Berkeley.
 He earned his PhD in Sociology from Northwestern University in 2013.
 Before joining the Department of Sociology, he was a Robert Wood Johnson Foundation Postdoctoral Scholar in Health Policy Research.
 Professor Lara-Millán is an ethnographer and historical sociologist.
 He studies how powerful organizations shape the life fortunes of large numbers of people; examining the knowledge production such organizations undertake, how they generate truths and rationalize problems, and distribute resources.
 He has undertaken studies in a wide range of contexts, including law, medicine, criminal justice, economic pricing, and urban poverty governance.
-His work has appeared in the American Sociological Review, Criminology, in volume The Many Hands of the State, and in a forthcoming book with Oxford University Press.
+His work has appeared in the American Sociological Review, Criminology, Punishment & Society, Qualitative Sociology, and a recent piece has been conditionally accepted by the American Journal of Sociology.
+His book “Redistributing the Poor: Jails, Hospitals, and the Crisis of Law and Fiscal Austerity” was published with Oxford University Press in 2021.
 He is also the recipient of awards from the National Science Foundation, Law and Society Association, the Max Planck Institute for the Study of Societies, the Ford Foundation, the Society for the Study of Social Problems, and the American Sociological Association.
 In his spare time, he is an avid fan of the National Basketball Association, strength competitions, and lowriders.